-In the final part of this series, we are going to discuss centralization of ongoing IC operations and change management processes.
-In effect, a global Center of Excellence (CoE) is created to handle incentive compensation needs of the organization globally.
-The objectives are: to gain operational efficiency, remove variability in system deployment, provide best practice guidance from the center, and to reduce overall operations costs.
+In the final part of this series, we are going to discuss the centralization of ongoing IC operations and change management processes.
+In effect, a global Center of Excellence (CoE) is created to handle the incentive compensation needs of the organization globally.
+The objectives are: to gain operational efficiency, remove variability in system deployment, provide best practice guidance from the centre, and reduce overall operations costs.

 Operational Quality Framework

 - Business Insights – trends, top & bottom performers etc

 - Input data validation – Format of files, control totals etc.

 - Constraint Checks – Range checks, month-over-month variations etc.

 - Referential Integrity Checks – across files, with master dimensions etc.

 - Process maps with clearly defined input, output, processing time and exception-handling information

 - Standard operating procedures (SOPs) describe activities necessary to run the processes successfully and to deliver desired outputs.
 This document should include all the information, including any additional manual checks (QCs) that need to be done on intermediate and final outputs.
 There should be clear roles and responsibilities (perhaps a RACI matrix) defined to avoid any confusion during the process run.
 There should also be provision to track ongoing processes along with some capability to provide sign-offs, auditing and approvals